edanaher/idecl/README.md

 - [ ] Scaling: spin up more/bigger VM's for high demand (may be milestone 5/6?)
 - [ ] Other languages
 - [ ] One-click app-updating
+- [ ] Expose generalized forking to users to customize how they write assignments and maybe other stuff too.
+- [ ] UI for RBAC to give more granular control than "user" and "teacher"

 Milestone 8(?): Fully offline work
 - [ ] SPA to load once